Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): The main character learns many life lessons along his journey, such as being faced with the truth that many others in the world are much less well-off than he is, as well as the value of friendships and people over blind ambition.

-Mt.
-Everest Children’s Book #11: No Summit Out of Sight, Jordan Romero
+Everest for Kids Book #11: No Summit Out of Sight, Jordan Romero

 Jordan is an extraordinary kid.
 Son to two adventure-buffs, he becomes inspired to climb the 7 summits (actually, 8 summits) in the fourth grade after passing by a school mural his entire third grade year.
 Talk about the power of things like school bulletin boards!